avisionh/avisionh/README.md

 ## Hi there 👋

 - **Working on:**
-    + Using dependency-parsing represented in a graph database and deep-graph infomax to extract core intent from large GOV.UK survey feedback data.
+    + Creating a network graph of media content.
+It is available [here](https://github.com/avisionh/networkmedia).
     + Writing Python functions that write SQL queries through selection, filtering and aggregation.
 - **Highlights:**
     + Using the outputs of Named Entity Recognition to make GOV.UK's search engine more explainable, transparent and powerful through Continuous Bag-of-Word and BERT word embeddings to get content-specific synonyms which can enrich the existing entities we have on our content.
 It is available [here](https://github.com/alphagov/govuk-entity-personalisation).